-Hello there everyone!
+Hello Everyone!
 First off I just want to say that I was meant to write up and post this recipe last night, but with interning all day, going for my first boxing class, preparing my pictures to print for photography class, and preparing for my visual communication class all in one day yesterday, it was hardly possible to squeeze blogging in.

 It’s been a while since my last post, and we should all know why by this time as I mention it in almost every blog post, especially if I haven’t posted in a while.
 But before I get onto today’s recipe, I just want to let you all know that I am officially done with formal classes!
 Not just for the semester, but for my whole degree as well!
 Yay me!
 I only 2 more assignment submissions, one for photography worth 40% and the other an essay for my visual communication class worth 50%!
 After that, I have my internship to power through until mid-February and if all is good, I can kiss uni goodbye (unless I decide to come back for Masters or a second degree in Culinary Arts) and graduate from my Bachelor’s Degree in Design!